danmbrown/city-of-whispers/Playbooks/Wellspring.md

 When you put your **Ear to the Ground**, the GM will always tell you something about the community focused on your niche, regardless of your roll.

-### Academic Background
+### Deep Study
 *(Improve Get Something)*

 You have a **Curriculum Vitae** track of 3 boxes.
-When you **Get Something** related to your niche, you may mark a box instead of a History or Demand to bump your result one tier.
+When you **Get Something** related to your niche, you may mark a Curriculum Vitae box instead of a History or Demand to bump your result one tier.
 When you do, describe a flashback about your ongoing research in that area.

 ### Sage for Hire
 When you offer your services to someone, ask them what answer or solution they need.
 Establish a Project track with 5 boxes.
 Mark Heat to mark 2 boxes at the outset.
 When you have time to pursue the Project, roll +Lore.
 On a hit, mark the Project.
 On 7-9, ask the Magistrate what it cost you to make progress.
-When you complete the Project, select the reward:
+When you complete the Project, **add a belief** and select a reward:

 **Rewards**
 - Clear Heat track